danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 ## Ways to implement

-After basic introduction and the vision behind why this feature could be implemented (or not), we should move to the discussion about what exactly needs to be implemented, what are the things to be conserned of and how the feature can actually be implemented.
+After a basic introduction and the vision behind why this feature could be implemented (or not), we should discuss what exactly needs to be implemented, what things need to be considered, and how the feature can be implemented.

 ### The formal task

-By "supporting argument labels feature" we will denote the presence of the following changes to the Kotlin compiler:
+By "supporting argument labels feature", we will denote the presence of the following changes to the Kotlin compiler:

 1. The ability and syntax to have two identifiers for an argument in functions, methods and constructors declarations.
 One of these identifiers will serve as an **argument label**, an external name, and the other will serve as a **parameter name**, an internal name.
 If only one identifier is specified, it should serve as both.
 2. The parameter name should be added to the scope of the function body, with the corresponding behaviour being similar to the existing argument names.
-This parameter name should not be visible from the outside of the function body.
+This parameter name should not be visible outside the function body.
 3. The argument label should be used during the mapping of function call arguments to the parameters.
 The labels should not be visible inside the function body.
-It is still has to be possible to use different order of named arguments from the one they were specified in the declaration.
+It still has to be possible to use a different order of named arguments from the one they are specified in the declaration.

 #### Remark: what about lambdas?

 We have not mentioned lambdas in the first point.
 Why?

 Turns out, it is currently impossible to use named form of arguments for calls of functional types (such as lambdas).
-Therefore, if named form is impossible, it is meaningless to add argument labels for lambdas.
+Therefore, if the named form is impossible, adding argument labels for lambdas is meaningless.

-Another approach would be to allow named form for lambdas, but it will require dealing with harder parsing stage due to the destructuring declaration.
+Another approach would be to allow the named form for lambdas, but it will require dealing with a more complex parsing stage due to the destructuring declaration.

 #### Remark: functions, methods and constructors?

 Perhaps one may want to include argument labels only to a subset of those mentioned here.
-Currently we have not found any specific reasons to ignore any of those, with exception of, possibly, constructors, as introduction of argument labels may lead to a slight confusion on what will count as a class member, and what will be used only in the constructor call in named form.
+We have not found any specific reasons to ignore any of those, except constructors, as the introduction of argument labels may lead to slight confusion on what will count as a class member and what will be used only in the constructor call in named form.

 ### Things to consider